 Reaching out to all people in order to teach them the gospel of Jesus Christ and to baptise them with water and the Holy Spirit, providing soul care and cultivating a warm fellowship in which everyone shall experience the love of God and the joy of serving Him and others.

-The New Apostolic Church in North Rhine-Westphalia ↑
+The New Apostolic Church in Western Germany ↑

-The New Apostolic Church in North Rhine-Westphalia is hosting the International Youth Convention 2019.
-It is one of five New Apostolic districts in Germany.
+The New Apostolic Church in Western Germany is hosting the International Youth Convention 2019.
+It is one of four New Apostolic districts in Germany.
 The New Apostolic Church has the status as a public corporation in all of the Federal German states.
-The church’s president (and thus head) of the New Apostolic Church in North Rhine-Westphalia is the serving District Apostle; currently Rainer Storck.
+The church’s president (and thus head) of the New Apostolic Church in Western Germany is its District Apostle; currently Rainer Storck.

-The New Apostolic Church in North Rhine-Westphalia has around 83,000 members.
-They meet in more than 340 congregations.
+The New Apostolic Church in Western Germany has around 115,000 members.
+They meet in more than 520 congregations.